thetanz/scripts/sbin/README.md

 ## dex

-_Get a shell in the latest started local container_
+_get a shell in the latest started local container_

 ## dim